FallenElias/Markov-Chains-and-Couples/README.md

 π₀, P ⇒ π₁…π₁₀
 ```

 and produces charts and CSV tables of marginals over time.

+We had a hard time focusing on US data also, we are currently rebuilding it because we add a problem at the end of the computation.
+Data on friendship would have been much only assumptions because we didn't foudn data that could helps find real link between status, except for very small unreliable studies

 ---